-While the Snowy Hydro Re-orientation proposal appears to be less complicated to implement compared to the Southern Generators' proposal, the Commission considers that both proposals could be in place by 1 November 2006 and, therefore, in time for summer 2006/2007.
+While the Snowy Hydro Re-orientation proposal appears to be less complicated to implement compared to the Southern Generators' proposal, the Commission considers that both proposals could be in place in time for summer 2006/2007.
 The Commission's implementation assessment criterion is therefore not a differentiating factor between the two proposals.